phansch/ludumdare25/README.md

 ludumdare25
 ===========

-This is going to be my first entry for the [Ludum Dare](http://www.ludumdare.com/) competition.
+This is going to be my first entry for the [Ludum Dare](http://www.ludumdare.com/) jam.

  * My LD Blog: http://www.ludumdare.com/compo/author/plyturon/
  * Timelapse: ~